Michael Page: 2023

 Page faced Goiti Yamauchi on 10 March 2023 at Bellator 292.
 He won the fight via TKO less than thirty seconds into the first round.

 Page announced his free agency on 17 July 2023.

 Ultimate Fighting Championship

 In December 2023, it was announced that Page has signed with the Ultimate Fighting Championship after free agency.
 Page made his UFC debut against Kevin Holland on 9 March 2024 at UFC 299.
 He won the bout by unanimous decision.

 2024

 Page faced Ian Garry on 29 June 2024, at UFC 303.
 He lost the fight by unanimous decision.

 2025

 Page faced Sharabutdin Magomedov in a middleweight bout on 1 February 2025 at UFC Fight Night 250.
 He won the fight by unanimous decision leading to Magomedov's first MMA loss.

 Page faced former UFC Middleweight Championship challenger Jared Cannonier on 16 August 2025 at UFC 319.
 He won the fight via unanimous decision.

+2026

+Page faced Sam Patterson in a welterweight bout on 21 March 2026 at UFC Fight Night 270.
+He won the fight by unanimous decision.

+In the last fight of his UFC contract, Page faced Nursulton Ruziboev on 5 September 2026, at UFC Fight Night 287.
+He won the fight by unanimous decision, in which he faced criticism for his performance.
+On 8 September 2026, UFC President Dana White confirmed that the UFC would not re-sign Page, thus making him a free agent.